root-project/web/manual/histograms/index.md

 -   Histograms up to three dimensions (1-D, 2-D, 3-D).

--   Profile histograms, which are used to display the mean value of `X` and its standard deviation for each bin in `X`.
+-   Profile histograms, which are used to display the mean value of Y and its standard deviation for each bin in X.

 All histogram classes are derived from the [TH1](https://root.cern/doc/master/classTH1.html) base class.